CheruiyotDev/Introduction-to-Python-Programming/readme.md

 - Assembly language replaces the instructions represented by patterns 0f 0's and 1's with alphanumeric symbols called as mnemonics in order to make it easier to remember and work with them including reducing the chances of making errors
 ## High-Level Language
 - High-level languages are written in a form that is close to our human language, enabling programmers to focus on the problem being solved.
 High-level languages are platform independent which means that the programs written in a high-level language can be executed on different types of machines.
+- A program written in a high-level language is called a source code and is a collection of human-readable computer instructions.
+- A compiler is a system software program that transform high-level source code written by a software developer in a high-level programming language to a low-level machine language the process is known as compilation.